ravgeetdhillon/dropilio/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-You can deploy Dropilio directly on [Heroku](https://www.heroku.com/) and start using the service within a minute
+You can deploy Dropilio directly on [Heroku](https://www.heroku.com/) and start using the service within a minute.

 ## Set up